PhraseExpress v10 Network Edition - Manual

 - The PhraseExpress Client connects to the PhraseExpress Server via the provided IP address.

-If the PhraseExpress Server should change its IP address, the client will start sending UDP polls again to find the new server location.
+If the PhraseExpress Server changes its IP address, the client will start sending UDP polls again to find the new server location.

 You can also manually enter the Server PC address if you wish to connect to a specific PhraseExpress Server: Select Settings File Enter the Server PC's IP address.
 In such case, the PhraseExpress Client does not send UDP broadcast polls but always expect the PhraseExpress Server to be present at the provided IP address.